daces-group/daces-group.github.io/README.md

 Here are some subject areas we devote our attention to:
 * Creating and Auditing Trustworthy Statistics and Machine Learning:
+    * Trust in Data Models and Curation Mechanisms
     * Attack Models for Data Privacy and Security
     * Solution Models for Data Privacy and Security
-    * Trust in Data Models and Curation Mechanisms
     * Attack Models for Adversarial Robustness
     * Solution Models for Robustness
 * Representation of Structured Data and Outcomes:
     * Graph Embeddings and Relational Graph Learning
-    * Scientific Data
+    * Scientific Data Management
     * Spatiotemporal and Statistical Databases
     * Interpretable Machine Learning
     * Computational Materials Science